alexbigkid/ingredients_for_cooking/README.md

 To be able to execute this python program an API KEY for the Spoonacular http service is required.
-Since it is sensitive information and should not be added to the plain view of source code, you would need to set up an environment variable in you terminal with following command: export SPOONACULAR_API_KEY=<spoonacular_api_key_here>
+Since it is sensitive information and should not be added to the plain view of source code, you would need to set up an environment variable in you terminal with following command:<br>
+export SPOONACULAR_API_KEY=<spoonacular_api_key_here>

-Or alternatively you can create file .env in root directory of this project and add following line into the .env file:
+Or alternatively you can create file .env in root directory of this project and add following line into the .env file:<br>
 SPOONACULAR_API_KEY=<spoonacular_api_key_here>